 - All ACC District Police department members

-- An ACC official who has significant responsibility for student and campus activities, including but not limited to student discipline and campus judicial proceedings.
+- An ACC official who has significant responsibility for student and campus activities.
 An official is defined as any person who has the authority and the duty to take action or respond to particular issues on behalf of the institution.